gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

   ```

 * **Actor isolated and Actor isolated**.
 Due to actor isolation, two actor
-  isolation regions can never join into the same region.
+  isolation regions can never merge into the same region.
 This can be seen since
-  to do so we would need to transfer part of one actor isolated value from one
+  to do so we would need to either transfer part of one actor isolated value
-  actor to another which would be an error.
-If we attempted to create this
+  from one actor to another which would be an error or attempt to create this
-  condition using conditional control flow and two different actors, we would
+  condition using conditional control flow and method calls.
+As shown in the
+  example below, if one attempts to use conditional control flow to create a
-  still get a value that could never be used:
+  region isolated to two different actors, we would still get a value that could
+  never be used:

   ```swift
   func test() async {